What Is Isopropyl Alcohol and How Is It Used?

 What Is USP-Grade Isopropyl and What Is It Used For?

-The United State Pharmacopeial Convention (USP) is a nonprofit scientific organization that develops and disseminates public quality standards for medicines, food, and supplements.
+The United States Pharmacopeial Convention (USP) is a nonprofit scientific organization that develops and disseminates public quality standards for medicines, food, and supplements.
 USP-grade certification ensures that both the isopropyl alcohol and any additives are of the highest purity, potency, and accurate concentration.
 Manufacturing, packaging, and storage must adhere to strict guidelines, and all production facilities must uphold FDA registration and inspection.
 These specifications improve consistency and safety for industrial, pharmaceutical, flavor & fragrance, or lab use.

 What Is Pure Isopropyl Alcohol?

 Pure isopropyl alcohol is manufactured and processed without common additives such as denaturants, which discourage human consumption.
 Pure isopropyl alcohol is not interchangeable with sterile or USP-grade isopropyl alcohol, but misnomers occur frequently because USP-grade alcohol is always in a pure state.